Do businesses need insurance? The ultimate lowdown

 All Checkatrade members must have PLI to be able to be a member, whether they’re a sole trader or limited business.

 The cost of public liability insurance will vary depending on the size of your business, how much cover you need, and how risky your work is.
-To help you get covered for less and keep on working, we’ve partnered with Covéa Insurance to give Checkatrade tradespeople 20% off premiums.
+To help you get covered for less and keep on working, we’re able to help Checkatrade members save 20% on their public liability insurance cover.
+To claim, go to the offers and discounts section of our Members Area.

 Employers Liability (EL) Insurance